 - A list of resources for counseling, treatment and rehabilitation from drug and alcohol abuse; and,

-- A clear statement that the College will impose disciplinary sanctions for violations of the Standards of Conduct.
+- A clear statement that the university will impose disciplinary sanctions for violations of the Standards of Conduct.

-The federal Drug-Free Workplace Act requires that the College inform employees that the unlawful manufacture, distribution, possession or use of a controlled substance is prohibited in the workplace.
-The workplace consists of any state-owned or college-owned controlled or leased property, or the site where state work or college work is performed.
-Additionally, drunken or disorderly behaviors on property owned or controlled by the College, or at functions sponsored or supervised by the College, are prohibited.
+The federal Drug-Free Workplace Act requires that W&M inform employees that the unlawful manufacture, distribution, possession or use of a controlled substance is prohibited in the workplace.
+The workplace consists of any state-owned or university-owned controlled or leased property, or the site where state work or university work is performed.
+Additionally, drunken or disorderly behaviors on property owned or controlled by the university, or at functions sponsored or supervised by the university, are prohibited.